adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/2/21

+* Failed to code up vanilla linear regression in first try :( .
+Need to keep practicing core ML and stay in touch.

+## 25/2/21

+* NA

 ## 24/2/21

 * Solved an interesting algo question of searching a value in sorted 2D matrix.
 Looked complicated but had simple solution.